grantfitzsimmons/portfolio/src/content/post/geospecify/index.md

 ---
 title: "My Journey with GeoSpecify: A Personal Reflection"
 description: "Insights and experiences from my role in the GeoSpecify initiative."
-publishDate: "12 January 2024"
+publishDate: "12 January 2025"
-updatedDate: "12 January 2024"
+updatedDate: "12 January 2025"
 tags: ["specify", "geoscience"]
-draft: true
+draft: false
 ---

 As the point of contact for the Specify team in the GeoSpecify initiative, I’ve had the unique opportunity to engage with a vibrant community of geologists, curators, and researchers from around the world.
 This experience has been enlightening, challenging, and rewarding, allowing me to play a major role in a project aiming to extend the existing Specify platform to support geoscience collections.